alertlogic/azure-collector/README.md

 ## Function deployment

-Log into [Azure portal](https://portal.azure.com). **Note**, In order to perform steps below you should have an active Azure subscription, to find out visit [Azure subscriptions blade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade)
+Log into [Azure portal](https://portal.azure.com). **Note**, In order to perform steps below you should have an active Azure subscription, to find out visit [Azure subscriptions blade](https://portal.azure.com/#blade/Microsoft_Azure_Billing/SubscriptionsBlade).

+If multiple Active Direcotry tenants are used within your organisation please login into the same tenant where application registration was created during [Register a New O365 Web Application in O365](#register-a-new-o365-web-application-in-o365).
+How to find Office365 tenant id see [here](https://support.office.com/en-gb/article/find-your-office-365-tenant-id-6891b561-a52d-4ade-9f39-b492285e2c9b).

 ### Deploy via the Custom ARM Template in an Azure Subscription